-Given the serious and often traumatic nature of incidents investigated by the SIU, the Affected Persons Coordinator (APC) provides support services to affected persons.
-The creation of this position has contributed significantly to the ability of the SIU to respond meaningfully to the social needs of those persons impacted by SIU investigations.
-Affected persons include complainants, the family members of complainants and others such as civilian witnesses who may have been present at a traumatic incident.
+Given the serious and often traumatic nature of incidents investigated by the SIU, the Affected Persons Program provides support services to affected persons.
+Affected persons include complainants, loved ones and/or family members of complainants and others, such as civilian witnesses who may have been present during the incident.
+The aim of the Program is to meaningfully respond to the emotional and practical needs of those persons impacted by SIU investigations.

-Much of the APC’s work is conducted over the phone and at the SIU’s Mississauga head office.
-However the APC will often travel throughout Ontario to meet with individuals at their homes or other places of convenience.
-The APC services are available 24 hours a day and seven days a week.
+The APC travels throughout Ontario to meet with individuals at their homes or other places of convenience.
+APP services are available 24 hours a day and seven days a week.

 For more information about the Affected Persons Program, please contact the Manager – Affected Persons directly: Nickie.Buchok@ontario.ca or 416-641-1897.